otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/01-backend-module/02-development-workflow.md

 git log --oneline --grep <type>
 ```

-- --oneline - Display the output as one commit per line
+`--oneline` displays the output as one commit per line.

 Here is a **Git**  log example: